unRob/milpa/.milpa/docs/milpa/use-case.md

 I built `milpa` with a few use cases in mind:

-- To **share groups of scripts** used by a group of folks in an engineering team (i.e. setup development environments, work with secrets/credentials)
+- To **share groups of scripts** like those needed by folks in an engineering team (i.e. setup development environments, work with secrets/credentials)
 - to **share context and code**, without having to ask folks to run stuff off READMEs (i.e. pull service logs, forward ports), and
 - to **quickly build scripts** that will be documented sufficiently well for my forgetful future-self.